 Storing food correctly is important.
 How you store an avocado correctly depends on two factors: ripeness and when you want to eat it.
 Unripe avocados that you want to eat soon should be stored at room temperature – optimally together with an apple or two.
 This trick accelerates the ripening process.
 We’ve outlined the science behind this helpful kitchen hack in our guide on all things apples and their optimal storage conditions: Storing Apples: Proper Apple Storage Techniques.

 If the avocado is already ripe and you’re not planning on consuming it immediately, storing it in the fridge will delay the ripening process for up to a couple days (although take it out of the fridge at least an hour before serving).
 Even unripe avocados won’t last longer than a few days in the fridge.
 No matter avocados health benefits, stocking up on this superfood doesn’t make a lot of sense.
 As always, it’s best to just buy what you need – this will help avoid waste and overconsumption, keeping you and the planet healthy!

 - Take a Break: 6 Healthy Lunch Ideas

 - Recipe: Make Your Own Granola Bars, Quickly and Sustainably

 - Vegan Apple Pie Recipe: A Seasonal Favorite

 This article was translated from German to English by Evan Binford.
-You can view the original here: Avocado: wichtige Fakten zum problematischen Superfood.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Avocado: wichtige Fakten zum problematischen Superfood.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.